catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 #Main Features:
 - Gather all DLCs metadata into 1 Microsoft Access DB
-	- Manage Duplicates @Import and After
+	- Manage Duplicates @Import and After (NEW keep trace of them and recall them if needed)
 	- Edit Individual metadata fields
 	- Fix Songs without
 		- Preview